Aprepitant

-Aprepitant, sold under the brand name Emend among others, is a medication used to prevent chemotherapy-induced nausea and vomiting (CINV) and to prevent postoperative nausea and vomiting (PONV).
+Aprepitant, sold under the brand name Emend among others, is a medication used to prevent chemotherapy-induced nausea and vomiting and to prevent postoperative nausea and vomiting.
 It may be used together with ondansetron and dexamethasone.
 It is taken by mouth or administered by intravenous injection.
+A prodrug, fosaprepitant, is also available for intravenous administration.

 Common side effects include tiredness, loss of appetite, diarrhea, abdominal pain, hiccups, itchiness, pneumonia, and blood pressure changes.
 Other severe side effects may include anaphylaxis.
 While use in pregnancy does not appear to be harmful, such use has not been well studied.
-Aprepitant belongs to the class of neurokinin-1 receptor antagonists medications.
+Aprepitant belongs to the class of neurokinin-1 receptor antagonists.
 It works by blocking substance P from attaching to the NK1 receptors.

 Aprepitant was approved for medical use in the European Union and the United States in 2003.
 It is made by Merck & Co.
 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

-Aprepitant is used to prevent chemotherapy-induced nausea and vomiting (CINV) and to prevent postoperative nausea and vomiting (PONV).
+Aprepitant is used to prevent chemotherapy-induced nausea and vomiting and to prevent postoperative nausea and vomiting.
 It may be used together with ondansetron and dexamethasone.

 Mechanism of action

 Aprepitant is classified as an NK1 antagonist because it blocks signals given off by NK1 receptors.
 This, therefore, decreases the likelihood of vomiting in patients.

 NK1 is a G protein-coupled receptor located in the central and peripheral nervous system.
 This receptor has a dominant ligand known as Substance P (SP).
 SP is a neuropeptide, composed of 11 amino acids, which sends impulses and messages from the brain.
 It is found in high concentrations in the vomiting center of the brain, and, when activated, it results in a vomiting reflex.
 In addition to this it also plays a key part in the transmission of pain impulses from the peripheral receptors to the central nervous system.

 Aprepitant has been shown to inhibit both the acute and delayed emesis induced by cytotoxic chemotherapeutic drugs by blocking substance P landing on receptors in the brain's neurons.
 Positron emission tomography (PET) studies, have demonstrated that aprepitant can cross the blood brain barrier and bind to NK1 receptors in the human brain.
-It has also been shown to increase the activity of the 5-HT3 receptor antagonists ondansetron and the corticosteroid dexamethasone, which are also used to prevent nausea and vomiting caused by chemotherapy.
+It has also been shown to increase the activity of the 5-HT3 receptor antagonist ondansetron and the corticosteroid dexamethasone, which are also used to prevent nausea and vomiting caused by chemotherapy.

+In addition to its activity as an NK1 receptor antagonist, aprepitant has also been identified as a microtubule-targeting agent (MTA).
+A nanoDSF-based screen with follow-up assays showed that aprepitant binds tubulin and completely inhibits microtubule polymerization in vitro, placing it among MTAs widely used in anticancer therapy.